439ED537979D8E831561964DBBBD7413/hyp-surveys/README.md

 == Installation ==

 1. Unzip the downloaded zip file.
-2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
+2. Upload the plugin folder into the `static/ext/` directory of your WordPress site.
-3. Activate `WC Surveys` from Plugins page
+3. Activate `HYP Surveys` from Plugins page

 == Changelog ==